aftonsteps/ggalignment/README.md

 <!-- badges: end -->

-The goal of ggalignment is to do one thing – create DnD-style alignment charts!
+The goal of ggalignment is to do one thing – create DnD-style alignment charts\!
 These charts range from lawful to neutral to chaotic in one dimension, and good to neutral to evil in the other.
 Pictures or text can be placed in each of boxes to indicate the alignment.